-- Pathogens, commonly called germs, can be spread via fresh produce and sicken those who eat it, especially if it is eaten raw such as in salad, carrot sticks, etc. - One way that pathogens can get on fresh produce is through contact with contaminated surfaces such as workers hands, tools, harvest containers, etc. This is referred to as crosscontamination. - UV fluorescent powder is a commonly used tool in healthcare and food service industries to teach how germs can spread.
+- Pathogens, commonly called germs, can be spread via fresh produce and sicken those who eat it, especially if it is eaten raw, such as in salad, carrot sticks, etc. - One way that pathogens can get on fresh produce is through contact with contaminated surfaces, such as workers hands, tools, harvest containers, etc. This is referred to as cross contamination. - UV fluorescent powder is a commonly used tool in health care and food service industries to teach how germs can spread.

-2. Cross-contamination (cont.)
+2. Cross Contamination (continued)